w5xd/PacketThermostat/Assembly.md

 each may be powered from either Rx or Rz, but no jumper means no power.
 To know which R in the thermostat to connect to which R in the furnace, you need to
 <a href='https://www.epatest.com/store/resources/images/misc/how-a-thermostat-operates.pdf'>know a little about how your
 furnace is wired</a>.
-Its easy if your furnace has only a single power wire ("single transformer" in the link above), usually called R, in which case jumper the PCB position for single source Rx and Rz (the jumper position on the PCB between the boxes for ZX and W) and also install a jumper in the ZX and W boxes, and, for a single source,
+Its easy if your furnace has only a single 24V AC power wire ("single transformer" in the link above), usually called R, in which case jumper the PCB position for single source Rx and Rz (the jumper position on the PCB between the boxes for ZX and W) and also install a jumper in the ZX and W boxes, and, for a single source,